COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Dec" >}}

-* COLA-Lab is hiring!!!
+* **COLA-Lab is hiring!!!
 We have multiple fully funded PhD studentships available for September 2023 entry.
-Detailed information can be found from [here](/docs/home/vacancies). <i class='fa fa-calendar' style='font-size:19px'></i> December 1
+Detailed information can be found from [here](/docs/home/vacancies).** <i class='fa fa-calendar' style='font-size:19px'></i> December 1

+* We have two papers accepted to EMO 2023.
+Congratulations to Renzhi and Phoenix!
+See you in Leiden! <i class='fa fa-calendar' style='font-size:19px'></i> December 7

 * My UKRI Future Leaders Fellowship renewal has been approved as a **prima facie case**, i.e., without any further interview justification.
 There will be an additional three-year funding started from May 2023.
 Really appreciated the generous support from UKRI in the past nearly four years.
 Look forward to create a new research programme and fight for its future in the coming years.  <i class='fa fa-calendar' style='font-size:19px'></i> December 1